-TAXPAYERS, OTHER THAN INDIVIDUALS AND STS TAXPAYERS, INCURRING DEDUCTIBLE NON-BUSINESS EXPENDITURE
+TAXPAYERS, OTHER THAN INDIVIDUALS AND SMALL BUSINESS ENTITIES, INCURRING DEDUCTIBLE NON-BUSINESS EXPENDITURE

 If you are an individual taxpayer, see chapter 4.

-If you are an STS taxpayer, see chapter 5.
+If you are a small business entity, see chapter 5.

 Non-business expenditure is any expenditure you incur in gaining assessable income from activities that do not amount to a business.
 For an entity carrying on a business, there may be occasions when you incur deductible non-business expenditure - for example, if you incur expenditure for a rental property held as a passive investment.